LSU-UE5/UE5-Materials/setting-up/README.md

 ##### `Step 3.`\|`UE5MAT`|:small_blue_diamond: :small_blue_diamond: :small_blue_diamond:

-Look at the **World Outliner** on the top right of the screen and you will see Room Construction folder with the walls and floor.
+Look at the **World Outliner** on the top right of the screen and select the gear icon and select ***Collapse All**.
+You will see folders with the walls, floor and lighting.
 We also have 6 room folders that we will use to create materials in all rooms in this level.
 The **Player Start** actor determines where the player starts and the direction they look at when the start the game.
 In this level we have a first person controller with no mesh representing the player.

 ![showing 6 rooms in world outliner](images/worldOutliner.png)